The Eye Behind the Energy: Bryan Olinger’s Mastery of Multicam Live Music Direction

 He’s directed Coldplay, Alicia Keys, The Black Keys, Blake Shelton—and probably your favorite show without you even knowing.
 For over 20 years, Bryan Olinger has been shaping how we see live music, one perfectly timed shot at a time.

-Bryan Olinger is the director behind Can I Get A Little More Me, but long before stepping into this documentary, he spent two decades redefining how live music looks on screen.
+Bryan Olinger is the director and editor behind Can I Get A Little More Me, but long before stepping into this documentary, he spent two decades redefining how live music looks on screen.
 As the senior director of the iHeartRadio Theater in Los Angeles, Bryan has captured thousands of performances—each one with zero retakes, no safety net, and no room for error.

 This is where he thrives.